ferran1235/ferr/about.markdown

 ---
 # La pagina del ferran

-La pagina esta dedicada .
+La pagina esta dedicada.
 a la ciberseguretat per empreses.

 Aqui podras trobar **informacio**realgionada amb la *ciber*

 empreses que portem :
--microsoft.
+- microsoft.
--lenovo.
+- lenovo.
--asus.
+- asus.

 This is the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)